SURMABEGAM/GREEN-HOUSE-ASS-6/README.md

 #### 1) What is the difference between var, let, and const?
+Ans-:
+Var : Older type.
+Used before ES6.
+Function scoped: It is limited only within the function.
+It is global outside the function.
+Let :let Re-assignable, but re-declare is not allowed in the same scope. const : const Cannot be re-assigned – once a value is assigned, it cannot be changed.

 #### 2) What is the difference between map(), forEach(), and filter()?